jrabinow/kpsync/README.md

 $ ./kpsync list jobs
 default
 foojob
-$ ./kpsync run foojob
+$ ./kpsync run foojob           # run by specifying a job name
 $ ./kpsync run                  # if no job is specified, `default` job is run
+$ # or you can get fine-grained control by specifying everything from the command-line
-$ ./kpsync sync --db fooDB barDB --entries microsoft discord linkedin
+$ ./kpsync sync --db fooDB path/to/otherdb/not/in/syncconfig.yml:path/to/keyfile --entries microsoft discord linkedin
 ```
-KPSync will use the `syncconfig.yml` file found in the current directory by default - if that's not found, it will check $XDG_CONFIG_HOME/kpsync/syncconfig.yml.
+KPSync will use the `syncconfig.yml` file found in the current directory by default - if that's not found, it will check `$XDG_CONFIG_HOME/kpsync/syncconfig.yml`.
 You can also specify the path to the config file by using the `--config` option

 ```
 usage: kpsync.py [-h] [-d] [--config CONFIG] {list,run,sync} ...